 A successful debt settlement negotiation can save you thousands of dollars while relieving the burden of debt and its accompanying process of ongoing monthly repayments.
 With a lot riding on effective negotiation, you will want to do everything within your power to get things off on the right foot and to generate positive momentum for yourself in the direction of a money-saving and aggravation relieving settlement.

-Therefore, when proposing a full and final settlement offer to a creditor, it’s important to be thorough in conveying exactly how much you offer to pay, exactly when you offer to have it paid, and the concessions you want your creditor to grant.
-It is also very important to explain to the creditor the nature of your current circumstances (employment-related, health-related, family-related) and how they financially impact you, your cash flow, your necessary expenses, and your ability to pay the debt in full.
-Clearly state your intentions to pay a suggested settled amount in a formal manner while including all identifying information so as to make your account easily accessible for your creditor.
+When you offer to pay a creditor, make sure to be clear about how much you’re offering, when you’ll offer to pay it, and what you want in return.
+You should also explain your current situation (employment-related, health-related, family-related) and how it affects your ability to pay the debt.
+Clearly state your intentions to pay a suggested amount and include all of your contact information so the creditor can easily get in touch with you.
 Include your full name as stated on the account, your full address, account number, and any other identifying reference numbers (including those related to collection attempts) that are associated with your account.

-If the creditor ultimately accepts your offer for debt settlement, make certain that the acceptance is made in writing prior to sending the creditor any amount of money.
-A written acceptance will serve as confirmation in the event that there are any future disputes.
-It is also important to understand that the nature of a negotiated debt settlement implies that you will have paid less than the full amount of the debt, and that the settled account is likely to be marked on your credit report as “settled,” as opposed to “paid in full.”
-However, you can still request that your account be denoted as “paid in full” on your credit report.
-Accounts marked as “settled” will remain on a credit report for seven years, and often have a detrimental impact on a credit score and profile.
+If the creditor agrees to your offer for debt settlement, make sure that the agreement is in writing before sending any money.
+A written agreement will help prove that the agreement was reached if there are any disputes later on.
+It is also important to understand that when you negotiate a debt settlement, you are agreeing to pay less than the full amount of the debt.
+The settled account will be reported as such on your credit report – as “settled,” rather than “paid in full.”
+However, you can still request that your account be reported as “paid in full” on your credit report.
+Accounts marked as “settled” will remain on a credit report for seven years, and often have a negative impact on a credit score and profile.

 Sample Debt Settlement Proposal Letter